tanyuanru/tanyuanru.github.io/_pages/teaching.md

 ## Lecturer

 **ED PSYCH 301: How People Learn**
 Spring & Fall 2025
-_UW–Madison_
+_Undergraduate lecture, UW–Madison_

 <p class="note-box">
 This course explores how people learn—not just cognitively, but also emotionally and socially.
-Learning isn’t only about what happens in the brain; it’s also shaped by our environment, routines, and relationships.
-One small practice we started was a
+One small practice we started in this class was a
 <a href="https://docs.google.com/spreadsheets/d/1kuxEOxmBrjQ17s2QKsQpeB_zjSFWkTfxCUxl_NLQfwo/edit?gid=0#gid=0" target="_blank">
 shared resource spreadsheet</a>, where students could add anything that helps them focus or feel better,including study tools, playlists, favorite campus corners, even quotes that kept them going.
 It’s a simple way to support and remind each other that learning is deeply human.
 With students’ permission, we’ll keep growing it in future semesters.
 You’re welcome to take a look—something in there might brighten your day too.
 </p>